CenterForTheBuiltEnvironment/right_now/README.md

 Todos
 =====

- 1. Correct clo values for each article in the clothing selector
- 2. User should login and see the list of surveys that they have created.
+ 1. User should login and see the list of surveys that they have created.
- 3. Users should be able to change their password
+ 2. Users should be able to change their password